shawntabrizi/substrate-graph-benchmarks/docs/database.md

 ### Key Length

-TODO??
-What keys are chosen?
+Random 32 byte keys are chosen.

 ### Value Sizes

 This benchmark uses a distribution of values similar to the distribution of values in the Kusama database.

-TODO more details.
+This distribution is recorded here: https://github.com/paritytech/substrate/blob/master/bin/node/bench/src/state_sizes.rs